HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 This command will return all libraries available to Colab at the time of execution.

 ## Pandas in Python
-One of the best options for working with tabular data in Python is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a.
+One of the best options for working with tabular (data sorted in a table) data in Python is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a.
 Pandas Library).
-The Pandas library provides structures to sort our data, can produce high quality plots in conjunction with other libraries such as
+The Pandas library provides structures to organise and sort our data, can produce high quality plots in conjunction with other libraries such as
-[matplotlib](http://matplotlib.org/), and integrates nicely with libraries that use [NumPy](http://www.numpy.org/) (which is another common Python library) numerical arrays.
+[matplotlib](http://matplotlib.org/), and integrates nicely with libraries that use [NumPy](http://www.numpy.org/) numerical arrays.

 To call the Pandas libraries with its common `pd` alias we type